COVID-19 Policies and Updates

 Directors' Reports: Executive, Program, & Clinical Directors

-Executive Director's Report: Hedy Chandler
+Chief Executive Officer's Report: Hedy Chandler

 We are pleased to provide the latest edition of the CHIRS Program and Services Guide.
 Historically, this guide has been widely regarded as a valuable resource to the community that we serve.
 It is our hope that this online version makes it even more accessible.